Seán Rooney: Funeral taking place for soldier killed in Lebanon

 Three separate investigations are being conducted into the incident by the United Nations Interim Force in Lebanon, Lebanese authorities led by a military prosecutor and the Irish Defence Forces.

-It is understood the vehicle was surrounded by a mob and fired on while travelling to Beirut at about 21:00 on 14 December.
+It is understood the soldiers' armoured vehicle was surrounded by a mob and fired on while travelling to Beirut at about 21:00 on 14 December.

 Another soldier who was seriously injured in the same attack was returned home to the Republic of Ireland on Wednesday.